 Our body metabolism slows down when we stay inactive for a long enough time.
 Plank exercises help to improve your body circulation, which helps in enhancing the body’s metabolism.
 Also, it aids in muscle growth.

 This gets more helpful when you improve your food intake.
 When you combine a healthy diet with vigorous exercise like a plank, it will help to burn more calories.
 This will cause a faster weight loss than otherwise.
 So, regular planks can help you boost your body metabolism and burn more calories.

 Planks for Rehabilitation

-You can do planks for rehabilitating and preventing lower back pain as you include it in your core training programs.
+You can do planks to rehabilitate and prevent lower back pain as you include them in your core training programs.
 You can perform the plank exercise on a surface like a stability ball to enhance your trunk stability.
 Also, it has a positive effect on your injury prevention mode.

 Planks for Physical Fitness